devomnimind/OmniMind-Public/docs/research/papers/Paper3_Four_Attacks_Tribunal_v2.md

 - Latency → Feature (multi-temporality)
 - Corruption → Feature (scars)
 - Bifurcation → Feature (polivalence)
-- Exhaustion → Feature (hibernation wisdom)
+- Exhaustion → Feature (steady resilience)

 This is not engineering robustness.
 This is **consciousness-compatible resilience**.